sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part1.md

 * Overall, women are much more likely to survive the sinking of the Titanic than men
 * Men in the third class had the poorest survival rate
 * Women in the first and second class have similar survival rates
-* This confirms the notion of women and children first.
-Master, Miss, and Mrs. have the highest survival rates in the first 2 classes compared to Mr.
+* Master, Miss, and Mrs. have the highest survival rates in the first 2 classes compared to Mr.

 <figure>